 After this, reboot, and go to Settings => Personalization and select your wallpaper.

 The goal of this section is to demonstrate how to modify the default lockscreen image on a system level, replacing and/or adding the default GUI selection.
+The commands in this section will require an elevated command prompt.

 First enable the lock screen with a reg add command: